ionous/tapestry/docs/content/tell-format/tell-format-1.md

 ## Multiple values

-As you've already seen from the examples, values start after the colon of the last label, separated from it with either a space, or a newline.
+Values always appear after the colon of the last label, separated from it with either a space or a newline.
 When there are multiple values needed, the values *must* appear on a new line.
 In that case, each value appears on its own line, starting with a dash, slightly indented from the signature on the line before.

 Dashes indicate a list of values.
 This works just like a "sequence" in yaml.

 ## Commands as values

-Some commands return a value.
-Commands that do can be used as values for other commands.
+Some commands return a value, and those commands can be used to generate values for other commands.

 For example, to add `1 + 4` we can use the `Add:value:` command, specifying the numbers directly.